 Factor V deficiency

-Factor V deficiency is an inherited condition that affects the ability of the blood to clot.
+Factor V deficiency is a condition that is passed down through families which affects the ability of the blood to clot.

 Parahemophilia; Owren's disease